Cart

 Les bières d’hiver réchauffent vos soirées

 Ah, winter...
-That season when even the most ardent patio-goer finally admits that drinking outside is no longer really an option.
-It's time to trade in summery Session IPAs for more comforting companions.
-Because while winter has its flaws—no one has ever really enjoyed scraping their windshield at 7 a.m.—it at least has the merit of being the ideal season to explore fuller-bodied, more complex beers —in short, those that require you to take your time.
+That season when even the most ardent patio-goer finally admits that drinking outside isn't really an option anymore.
+It's time to trade in those summery Session IPAs for more comforting companions.
+Because while winter has its flaws—no one ever truly enjoys scraping their windshield at 7 a.m.—it at least has the merit of being the ideal season to explore fuller-bodied, more complex beers —in short, those that require you to take your time.

 The alchemy of roasted grains and winter spices

-Roasted malts are like those sweaters you pull out when the temperature drops: a seasonal staple that instantly brings comfort.
+Roasted malts are a bit like those sweaters you pull out when the temperature drops: a seasonal staple that instantly warms you up.
 But behind this simple analogy lies real science.
-Roasting malts, a process that can reach temperatures of up to 450°F (230°C), triggers what’s known as the Maillard reaction—the same phenomenon that gives bread crusts and grilled steaks their flavor.
-This complex chemical reaction produces hundreds of different flavor compounds , including melanoidins, which are responsible for caramel flavors, and pyrazines, which provide the roasted coffee notes found in stouts.
+Roasting malts, a process that can reach temperatures up to 230°C, triggers what's known as the Maillard reaction—the same phenomenon that gives bread crusts and grilled steaks their flavor.
+This complex chemical reaction produces hundreds of different flavor compounds , including melanoidins, responsible for caramel flavors, and pyrazines, which contribute the roasted coffee notes found in stouts.

-Take Malt Capone for example.
-This 9% (alc. vol) Pecan Stout is the kind of beer that perfectly illustrates this mastery of the roasting process.
-Its complex blend of malts, including roasted barley and roasted rye, creates a deep aromatic base on which notes of pecan, vanilla and chocolate are grafted.
-The degree of roast of each malt is carefully calculated to achieve a balance between toasted flavors and sweeter notes, thus avoiding the pitfall of excessive bitterness that can sometimes develop with very roasted malts.
+Take Malt Capone, for example.
+This 9% (alc. vol.) Pecan Stout is the kind of beer that perfectly exemplifies this mastery of the roasting process.
+Its complex blend of malts, including roasted barley and roasted rye, creates a deep aromatic base upon which notes of pecan, vanilla, and chocolate are grafted.
+The roast level of each malt is carefully calculated to achieve a balance between toasted flavors and sweeter notes, thus avoiding the pitfall of excessive bitterness that can sometimes develop with heavily roasted malts.

 The Science of Winter Fermentation

 The production of winter beers hides another technical peculiarity: their fermentation .
-With musts denser in fermentable sugars, the yeasts must work harder and longer.
-This prolonged fermentation, often held at slightly higher temperatures than normal, allows the development of complex esters that bring these characteristic fruity notes.
-It is a bit like letting a dish simmer for hours: patience allows the flavors to fully develop.
+With musts denser in fermentable sugars, the yeasts must work harder and for longer.
+This prolonged fermentation, often maintained at slightly higher temperatures than normal, allows the development of complex esters that contribute those characteristic fruity notes.
+It's a bit like letting a dish simmer for hours: patience allows the flavors to fully develop.

 The magic of comforting aromas